james-jamshed/DevTinder/homework.md

 -Order of routes matter a lot
--Install Postman App and make a workspace/collection > test Api call -Write Logic to handle GET,POST,PATCH,DELETE,API call and test them on Postman
+-Install Postman App and make a workspace/collection > test Api call -Write Logic to handle GET,POST,PATCH,DELETE,API call and test them on Postman -Explore routing and use of  ? , + ,(), * in the routes -Use of regex query params int he routes
+-Reading the dynamic routes